Particular bodies: scientific research associations

 - If the intellectual property is sold or otherwise made available to any person in that accounting period or within a year of its end, the intellectual property must also be made available to members, shareholders and subscribers.

-- If the Association cannot secure sole beneficial ownership on account of shared funding, the association must secure in the accounting period a right to use or exploit the intellectual property for at least a year from the end of the accounting period.
+- If the association cannot secure sole beneficial ownership on account of shared funding, it must secure in the accounting period a right to use or exploit the intellectual property for at least a year from the end of the accounting period.

-- If the Association cannot secure sole beneficial ownership because it has contracted research to a university which never releases the full intellectual property rights in work undertaken by staff or students using its facilities, the Association must secure sufficient rights to ensure that at least the dissemination requirements are fully met.
-The position is equivalent to that of shared ownership on account of shared funding, with the one exception that in these cases the Association fully funds the project.
+- If the association cannot secure sole beneficial ownership because it has contracted research to a university which never releases the full intellectual property rights in work undertaken by staff or students using its facilities, it must secure sufficient rights to ensure that at least the dissemination requirements are fully met.
+The position is equivalent to that of shared ownership on account of shared funding, with the one exception that in these cases the association fully funds the project.

 There is a breach of the dissemination of research or intellectual property requirements where:

 - The arrangements for dissemination are altered or replaced, such that the requirements are not met, after the end of an accounting period in which exemption is claimed.

 - Any results are disseminated other than in accordance with the arrangements.